-Most of the time, when I’ve dealt with websites that have faced this issue, I’ve opted to apply meta robots rules (noindex, follow) to tell search engines not to index the pages.
-You can use either meta robots tags or x robots tags to do this, they will both meet the requirements for removal requests in Google Webmaster Tools and ultimately serve the same message to search engines.
+I regularly opt to use a noindex directive to tell search engines not to index layered navigation pages.
+You can use either meta robots tags or x robots tags to do this and they will both still meet the requirements for removal requests in Google Webmaster Tools and ultimately serve the same message to search engines.

-This can be achieved by using the MageSEO plugin (which is a joint project between me and a Magento development agency), which allows you to assign manual meta robots rules, gives you greater control over the canonical tag and also allows you to edit the robots.txt file from the Magento back-end.
+This can be achieved by using the MageSEO plugin (my Magento SEO module) or most other modules – this allows you to assign manual meta robots rules, gives you greater control over the canonical tag and also allows you to edit the robots.txt file from the Magento back-end.

-If you’re using the multi-select option on your layered navigation or if you’re facing issues with crawl budget, I’d suggest using the robots.txt to block these URLs (with wild card rules for the query strings or directories).
+If you’re using the multi-select option on your layered navigation or if you’re facing issues with crawl budget, I’d suggest actually blocking the URLs.

 Use the canonical tag

 The canonical tag can be a very good solution for duplicate pages from being indexed, by canonicalising back to the parent category page (this will also pass value back to the page).
 I do have a couple of reservations with the canonical tag – the first is that I’ve seen many occasions where search engines have ignored the canonical tag if the pages are very different (because of the different products being served).
 The second is that if you already have the pages in the index (and you need to resolve the issue fast) it can take a long time for Google and other search engines to adapt to the change.
 You also won’t be able to manually remove the pages as they won’t meet Google removal guidelines.

 Parameter handling in Google Webmaster Tools